PaloAltoNetworks/iac-pac-automation/README.md

 ## Requirements

+* GitHub account
-* Bridgecrew account
+* Prisma Cloud account
-* Bridgecrew API token
+* Prisma Cloud Access Key

 ## Getting started

 1. Fork this repo.
-2. Navigate to [Bridgecrew's website](https://bridgecrew.io/) and choose get started for free to create a trial account.
-3. Once in your Bridgecrew console, navigate to integrations and create an API token.
-4. Add the API token to your GitHub repo with the name BC_API_KEY (settings > secrets).
+2. If you don't have a Prisma Cloud access key, create one.
+In Prisma Cloud console, navigate to Settings > Access Control > Access Keys and create a key.
+3. Create two secrets in your repo: one called PCS_USER for your access key and one called PCS_PASS for your secret access key.
-5. Create a new policy (you can use the provided policy GCP_Firewall_RDP_Port_Open.yml or create your own policies).
+4. Create a new policy (you can use the provided policies as a template or create your own policies).
-6. Push your changes to the main branch of the repo.
+6. Push your changes to the pccs-demo branch of the repo.
 7. Check the actions tab.
-8. In your Bridgecrew console navigate to policies, add GCP to the providers list, add "Created by" and select your username.
+8. In your Prisma Cloud console, navigate to policies, and search for the policy name.